Augusto11CB/English-Repository/Cambridge-Compact-Advanced/Chapter-1.md

     - I hate this situation, my notebook is alwats freezing due to its lack of memory ram

 **active verbs vs stative verbs**
+- definition: Active verbs express a physical or mental action, such as run, jump, swim, cook, think, or decide.
+Stative verbs express a state or condition, such as feel, know, love, own (state of possetion), or belong

 - The present continuous is normally used with active verbs:
     - The editor is talking to the sports journalists at the moment.